 How Do Natural Gas Vehicles Work?

 Compressed natural gas (CNG) vehicles operate much like gasoline-powered vehicles with spark-ignited internal combustion engines.
 The engine functions the same way as a gasoline engine.
 Natural gas is stored in a fuel tank, or cylinder, typically at the back of the vehicle.
-A CNG fuel system transfers high-pressure natural gas from the fuel tank to the engine’s intake manifold or combustion chamber.
-The pressure is then reduced to a level compatible with the engine fuel injection system, and the fuel is introduced into the intake manifold or combustion chamber, where it is mixed with air.
-The fuel-air mixture is then compressed and ignited by a spark plug.
+The CNG fuel system transfers high-pressure gas from the fuel tank through the fuel lines, where a pressure regulator reduces the pressure to a level compatible with the engine fuel injection system.
+Finally, the fuel is introduced into the intake manifold or combustion chamber, where it is mixed with air and then compressed and ignited by a spark plug.
 Learn more about natural gas vehicles.

 Key Components of a Natural Gas Vehicle